Hunting Park, Philadelphia

-Hunting Park is a neighborhood in the North Philadelphia section of the United States city of Philadelphia, Pennsylvania.
+Hunting Park is a neighborhood in the North Philadelphia section of Philadelphia, Pennsylvania, United States.

-In 2005, the 19140 ZIP code, which roughly consists of Hunting Park and Nicetown–Tioga, had a median home sale price of $39,650.
+In 2024, the 19140 ZIP code, which roughly consists of Hunting Park and Nicetown–Tioga, has a median home sale price of $113,900.

 The Clara Barton School, Alexander K. McClure School, and Bayard Taylor School are listed on the National Register of Historic Places.

 History

+The neighborhood grew out of the Hunting Park, which was established in the 19th century on the James Logan estate and a race track known as the Hunting Park Course.
+The neighborhood has historically been the northern part of Franklinville—bounded by North Broad Street and West Sedgley Avenue—most of the 19th century.
+Today the area is known more as the Hunting Park neighborhood rather than as Franklinville.

-In the years leading up until 2010 Hunting Park residents began a campaign against crime.
+In the years leading up to 2010, Hunting Park residents began a campaign against crime.

 Cityscape

 Hunting Park is located north of Sedgley Avenue, east of the former SEPTA R7 railroad line, south of Roosevelt Boulevard, and west of Front Street.
-Bordering neighborhoods include Logan to the north, Feltonville to the east, Fairhill to the south, and Nicetown–Tioga to the southwest.
+Bordering neighborhoods include Logan to the north, Feltonville to the east, Franklinvillle and Fairhill to the south, and Nicetown–Tioga to the southwest.

 Demographics

 As of the 2010 Census, Hunting Park was 56% Hispanic of any race, 38.1% non Hispanic black, 2.9% non Hispanic white, 1.9% Asian, and 2.1% all other.
 The neighborhood is primarily made up of Puerto Ricans, Dominicans, and African Americans.